 Exception: a slot may be cast or cut into the keel to permit use of a centerboard or daggerboard.
 This slot may be lined with a different material, (e.g. Bronze) if desired.
 Where a centerboard is used, there is also an exception allowed for the "pin" about which the centerboard rotates in order to be lifted or lowered into position below the keel.
-Finally, there is an exception for a shallow relief for fairing strips used when the rudder or trim tab is attached to the trailing edge of the keel or skeg (also see "Fairing Rudder Connections to Keel or Skeg" section 3.3.3 below).
+Finally, there is an exception for a shallow relief for fairing strips used when the rudder or trim tab is attached to the trailing edge of the keel or is in the wake of a skeg (also see "Fairing Rudder Connections to Keel or Skeg" section 3.3.3 below).